XeNn7012/API-DRF/README.md

 >Open this link http://127.0.0.1:8000/api/1            ### The last number represents the primary key which can be used to navigate to specific user by changing it

->Open this link http://127.0.0.1:8000/api/list/           ###For getting json data in pagination format, as given, limited to 5 and also In the same page click on filters button
+>Open this link http://127.0.0.1:8000/api/list/           ###For getting json data in pagination format, as given (limited to 5) and also in the same page click on filters button
-                                                         and enter in search field for filtering by first_name, last_name. you can also select same filter button and select required file to get sorted in accending or decending order or u can edit below link to do it manually.
+                                                         and enter in search field for filtering by first_name, last_name. you can also use same filter and select required file to get sorted in accending or decending order or u can edit below link to do it manually.